writethedocs/www/docs/2014/blog/announcing-pdx-venue-tickets.rst

 Conclusion
 ----------

-We are looking forward to seeing everyone in Portland this Spring.
+We are looking forward to seeing everyone in Portland this spring.
-There are a few more exciting things in the works, so stay turned for more announcements in the next few weeks.
+There are a few more exciting things in the works, so stay tuned for more announcements in the next few weeks.

-Sponsorships are still available for both conferences.
-If your company would like to support the conference, please email us at writethedocs@gmail.com for more info.

 As always,
 `let us know`_ if you have any questions or concerns.